rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 spark.cassandra.auth.password=r30qwridiw8qkxj
 ```
 ### 7. Submit your application
- - Go to Processing tab
+ - Open the Processing tabin the Streamly dashboard
  - Click on Add Application.
 A new application is created with name : `No Name`.
  - Provide a valid name for your application and click on Save icon.
-It should start with your namespace.
-In this example the name is `greenspace-kafka-cassandra`.
+Again, your application name should start with your namespace.
+In this example the application name is `greenspace-kafka-cassandra`.
  - Upload `spark.properties` and `streamly-kafka-cassandra-0.0.1.jar` files
  - Click on the Start icon

 ![streamly-kafka-cassandra][streamly-kafka-cassandra]

 ### 8. Monitor your application
-Wait until your application is running.
-Then click on Show UI icon.
-You should see something like this :
+Wait until your application's status changes to RUNNING.
+Click on Show UI icon.
+You should see a screen similar to below screen:
 ![streamly-kafka-cassandra-spark-ui][streamly-kafka-cassandra-spark-ui]
-You can see how our Spark Streaming job _processes_ the Kafka events stream.
+You can see how your Spark Streaming application _processes_ the Kafka events.

 ### 9. Check your application logs
-You may have some errors and can't find why this happening.
 Application logs are populated in Elasticsearch and can be visualized through Kibana.
+Be sure to use log4j or logback for logging.
+If you happen to have to use Systm.out or System.err, you can redirect them to slf4j as showin the example.
 ![streamly-kafka-cassandra-kibana-ui][streamly-kafka-cassandra-kibana-ui]

 ### 10. Visualize your data
-  - Go to Notebook tab
+  - In Streamly dashboard, go to Notebook tab
   - Create a new note
-  - Query your table and see the result
+  - Query your table and explore your data

 ![streamly-kafka-cassandra-zeppelin-cassandra][streamly-kafka-cassandra-zeppelin-cassandra]